asumgh/test_Ntech/Task_2_ML/README.md

-This kernel is InceptionV3 that written by Tensorflow.
+This repository is InceptionV3 that written by Tensorflow.
 Web: https://keras.io/api/applications/inceptionv3/

 Task: Binary classification of images of women and men